ContentMine/FutureTDM/tutorial/zika/README.md

 **Get Usutu virus publications**

 At last, we want to have a look on the [Usutu virus](https://en.wikipedia.org/wiki/Usutu_virus) and download the related publications.
+This virus is mentioned by some researcher, to be maybe the next pandemic.
+So maybe we can apply some lessons learned from the zika virus to this corpus.

 ```bash
 QUERY='usutu'